Whole Genome Sequencing

 Deoxyribonucleic acid, more commonly known as DNA, is the molecule that contains all living organisms’ genetic codes.
 All the living beings that have been identified and examined contain DNA, from complex mammals such as humans to simple organisms like bacteria.

 DNA is made up of molecules called nucleotides.
-These nucleotides act as the basic building blocks that conform all of our DNA, and they are conformed by three distinct parts:
+These nucleotides act as the basic building blocks of our DNA and are composed of three distinct parts:

 - A sugar molecule

 - A phosphate group